l-mb/l-mb.github.io/content/2024-11-15-free-open-ethical.md

-Unions, cooperatives, public sector institutions, non-profits, hobbyist individuals or communities, and even ethically-minded businesses could lead the way in trialing and adopting such terms.
+Unions, cooperatives, public sector institutions, non-profits, hobbyist individuals or communities, and even ethically-minded businesses could lead the way in trialling and adopting such terms.

 # Freedom of Association

-However, there is something else you - we - can do: we don't have to associate with them.
+However, there is something else you - we - can do: we don't have to associate with those who endanger our values.

-Most of our communities have code of conducts and contributor guidelines already.
+Most of our communities have codes of conduct and contributor guidelines already.
 Let's strengthen those.
 Take a stand.

 We have the right to refuse interactions, contributions, patches,